notfalsedev/laravel-enum/README.md

 Generating enum
 ============

-A command to make new enum's is provided.
+A command to make new enum's.

 ```php
 php artisan make:enum Fruit